linuxmemad/MyShout/README.md

+**MyShout Component for the OSSN:**
-│ **MyShout Component:** Allows users to add a personalized shout-out directly on their profile page.
+Allows users to add a personalized shout-out directly on their profile page.
 Easily editable via account settings, it offers a custom space for expressing thoughts or status updates, styled elegantly to integrate with your OSSN theme.